Featured Article

 • Skin issues (rashes, acne)

-• ✅ Eat fruit on its own → especially melons and sour fruits
+• Eat fruit alone — especially melons & sour fruits

 Final Thoughts

-Ayurveda teaches that how we combine foods can be just as important as what we eat.
-By avoiding a few key incompatible pairings and listening to your body's signals, you can support digestion, balance your doshas, and promote long-term well-being.
+Ayurveda teaches that how we combine foods is just as important as what we eat.

 Frequently Asked Questions